telerik/kendo-ui-core/docs/web/datepicker/overview.md

 * Start view
 * Navigation depth (the last view to which the user can navigate)

-### Define Selected, Min, and Max Dates
+### Selected, Min, and Max Dates

-Create a DatePicker with a selected date and a defined minimum and maximum dates in the following way:
+The example below demonstrates how to create a DatePicker with a selected date and a defined minimum and maximum dates.

+###### Example

     <input id="datePicker" />